SDGGiesbrecht/Workspace/Documentation/Xcode.md

 # Xcode

-Workspace can generate and maintain local [Xcode](https://developer.apple.com/xcode/) projects on macOS for ease of development.
+Workspace can generate and maintain a local [Xcode](https://developer.apple.com/xcode/) project on macOS for ease of development.

 This is controlled by the [configuration](Configuring Workspace.md) option `Manage Xcode`.
 The [default](Responsibilities.md#default-vs-automatic) value is `False`.
 The [automatic](Responsibilities.md#default-vs-automatic) value is `True`.

-The Xcode projects will not be checked into the repository.
-(The Swift Package Manager does not use them.)
-Manual changes to the Xcode projects’ settings will not persist.
+The Xcode project will not be checked into the repository.
+(The Swift Package Manager does not use it.)
+Manual changes to the Xcode project settings will not persist.